mporto1994/userCrudTypeorm/README.md

 Description: Returns a list of all users.
 Authentication: User authentication required.

-->Notes
+#Notes
 For deletion and update actions, the action can only be performed by the authenticated user.
 Scripts (As per package.json scripts)
 `npm run create-db`
-# docker run -d --name my-postgres-db -e POSTGRES_USER=userCrud -e POSTGRES_PASSWORD=userCrud1234 -e POSTGRES_DB=userCrud -p 5432:5432 postgres
+-> docker run -d --name my-postgres-db -e POSTGRES_USER=userCrud -e POSTGRES_PASSWORD=userCrud1234 -e POSTGRES_DB=userCrud -p 5432:5432 postgres

 `npm start`
-# npx tsx src/index.ts
+-> npx tsx src/index.ts

-->Other Useful Commands
+#Other Useful Commands

 Stop and remove all Docker containers (be very careful with this):
 `docker stop $(docker ps -aq)`